 Refills on mail order prescriptions.
-For refills of your drugs, you have the option to sign up for an automatic refill program.
+For refills, please contact your pharmacy at least 10 business days before you think the drugs you have on hand will run out to make sure your next order is shipped to you in time.
+You also have the option to sign up for an automatic refill program.
 Under this program we will start to process your next refill automatically when our records show you should be close to running out of your drug.
 The pharmacy will contact you prior to shipping each refill to make sure you are in need of more medication, and you can cancel scheduled refills if you have enough of your medication or if your medication has changed.
-If you choose not to use our auto refill program, please contact your pharmacy 10-14 days before you think the drugs you have on hand will run out to make sure your next order is shipped to you in time.
+To cancel the auto refill program, please contact the mail order pharmacy 10 days before your order will ship or you can let the pharmacy know when they notify you of an upcoming shipment.